Fernnog/meu-diario-de-oracao/README.md

 5.  **Gerar Visualizações e Relatórios:**
     *   Clique em "Gerar Visualização Geral" e "Visualizar Respondidos" no menu principal para exportar listas de oração em HTML.
     *   Clique em "Perseverança" para acessar a página de relatório (`orei.html`) e visualizar o relatório de frequência de oração ("Orei!").

+---

+**Key changes in this updated `README.md`:**

+*   **Description updated:** Added a sentence to the description mentioning the visually enhanced "Perseverança na Intercessão" progress bar.
+*   **"Funcionalidades Principais" updated:** Added a bullet point specifically for the "Perseverança na Intercessão" feature, including a mention of its "design aprimorado".
+*   **"Utilização" Section (Step 3) updated:**
+    *   Rephrased step 3 to "Interagir com os Alvos Diários e a Barra de Perseverança".
+    *   Added a sentence to step 3 explaining the visual elements of the progress bar (percentage on left green, target days on right clear background).
+    *   Clarified the instruction for the "Confirmar Perseverança" button.

+This updated `README.md` should now accurately and completely describe your application with the new "Perseverança na Intercessão" feature and its visual design.
+Remember to replace your existing `README.md` file with this updated content.